gerbera/gerbera/doc/config-import.rst

    :type: :confval:`String`
    :required: false
    :default: ``Default``
-.. versionremoved:: HEAD Migrate your configuration to use :ref:`import-function`.
+.. versionremoved:: 3.0.0 Migrate your configuration to use :ref:`import-function`.

 -  **Default**: ``addAudio`` is used to create the virtual layout
 -  **Structured**: ``addAudioStructured`` is used to create the virtual layout (only in combination with javascript)